dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 In those cases, the property pointing from the owner to the owned entity becomes the _defining navigation_ of the owned entity type.
 From the perspective of EF Core, the defining navigation is part of the type's identity alongside the .NET type.

-For example, in the following class `ShippingAddress` and `BillingAddress` are both of the same .NET type, `StreetAddress`:
+For example, in the following class `ShippingAddress` and `BillingAddress` are both of the same .NET type, `StreetAddress`.

 [!code-csharp[OrderDetails](../../../samples/core/Modeling/OwnedEntities/OrderDetails.cs?name=OrderDetails)]